|MU course abroad, MU faculty-led, Offers honors credit, Open to non-MU students, Open to UM System students|

 All students will be enrolled in actual MU courses.
 All students are guaranteed to receive MU credit for successfully completed courses; however, students must work with their academic adviser(s) to obtain pre-approval as to how courses might fulfill degree requirements.

-In Costa Rica, CRLA has a long history of helping students from all over the world study Spanish and Costa Rican culture.
+The Costa Rican Language Academy has a long history of helping students from all over the world study Spanish and Costa Rican culture.
 The academy is owned by Costa Ricans and all of the teachers are native Spanish speakers.
 CRLA provides students with not only Spanish courses, but lessons in dance and cooking and opportunities for service-learning in the community.
 CRLA will arrange all student accommodations and most land travel for the duration of the program.

 Students will live with a host family (one student per family), which will offer the unique opportunity to strengthen language skills and learn about everyday life in Costa Rica.
 The families will provide breakfast and dinner for the duration of the program.
 Each homestay has been carefully selected by CRLA's resident staff in order to accommodate students' specific needs and to ensure a comfortable living situation.